What is A/B Testing and how to do A/B testing?

 Check out a few tools that will help you to conduct A/B tests:

-1. Google Optimize Tool for A/B Test
+1. Google Optimize Tool For A/B Test

-The main advantage of using google optimize is to create separate pages of a single test if we have multiple URL tests.
+The main advantage of using Google Optimize is to create separate pages of a single test if we have multiple URL tests.

 2. VWO Tool